apache/datasketches-website/docs/Graduation/GraduationCheckList.md

 From: (PMC Chair)
 To: board@apache.org
 CC: <<project>-private _at_ incubator dot apache dot org>
-Subject: Proposed Resolution: Establish Apache DataSkeches as TLP
+Subject: Proposed Resolution: Establish Apache DataSketches as TLP

 Dear Apache Board,

-Apache DataSkeches is ready for graduation out of the incubator.
+Apache DataSketches is ready for graduation out of the incubator.
 So, please consider the draft resolution below at your next meeting.

 <thank you, best regards, personal note if you wish, etc etc>